awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

 #.
 Choose :code:`> REST` as your API service.

 #.
 Choose :code:`> Create a new Lambda function`.

 #.
 Choose the :code:`> Serverless express function` template.

 #.
+Restrict API access?
+Choose :code:`Yes`

+#.
+Who should have access?
+Choose :code:`Authenticated and Guest users`

-When you complete configuration of your API, the CLI displays a message confirming that you have configured local CLI metadata for this category.
+#.
+When configuration of your API is complete, the CLI displays a message confirming that you have configured local CLI metadata for this category.
 You can confirm this by viewing status.

    .. code-block:: none